iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Metric Space Introduction.md

 This fact in itself is not useful, please see the [[Topology of Metric Space]] for a topological and convergence characterizations of metrics that are equivalent to each other.
 The inequality will limit the convergence due, a direct application of squeeze theorem, giving equivalent metrics the same limit for the same converging sequence.

-The example metric: [[../Further Examples for Metric Space]], contains p-norm in the Euclidean space, and all p-norm for $p \ge 1$ is equivalent.
+The example metric: [[../l-p Sequence Space]], contains p-norm in the Euclidean space, and all p-norm for $p \ge 1$ is equivalent.

 This becomes important when we discuss about [[Finite Dimensional Normed Space]].
 Because finite finite dimensional, normed spaces, as a stronger type of metric spaces, has equivalences for all possible norms in the space.
 A very strong results.